Virginia gubernatorial primary: Ralph Northam defeats Tom Perriello to win Democratic nomination

 Virginia is one of only two states electing new governors this year (New Jersey is the other), and the swing-state contest is likely to draw intense national scrutiny for signs of how voters are reacting to Trump's first year in office.

-Northam, a low-key pediatric neurologist, won running as a pragmatist with state's Democratic establishment's firm support.
+Northam, a low-key pediatric neurologist, won running as a pragmatist with the state Democratic establishment's firm support.
 He has also vowed to fight Trump, but with pledges to work with state Republican lawmakers on issues like a tax overhaul.

-Frank Von Richter said he voted for Northam because he likes that the lieutenant governor is more "middle of the road" than Perriello and thinks he will work better with a Republican-controlled General Assembly.
-The retired Richmond resident said Northam is strong on issues like education and health care and will continue Gov. Terry McAuliffe's efforts to bring more jobs to Virginia.

-"I think he has the ability to move Virginia forward like McAuliffe has," the 80-year-old said.

-McAuliffe, who, like U.S. Sens.
-Mark Warner and Tim Kaine of Virginia, backed Northam, is barred from seeking a consecutive term.
+At Northam's event in Arlington, there were cheers and high fives as news spread that he had been declared the victor.

+A television over the bar displayed election returns and people examined their phones for breaking news.

 Perriello made a surprise entrance into the race in January and faced an uphill climb from the beginning.
-He energized many new-to-politics voters who oppose Trump and promised to support a grab-bag of progressive policies, like raising taxes on the wealthy, using public funds for political campaigns or mandating union membership.

-Although he received a large amount of attention and praise from prominent national Democrats, Perriello was ultimately unable to expand the universe of Democratic primary voters enough to counter Northam's advantages.
+He energized many new-to-politics voters who oppose Trump but was ultimately unable to expand the universe of Democratic primary voters enough to counter Northam's advantages.

+Perriello pledged in his concession speech to help Northam and said his campaign had shown that a "movement" is "rising up."

+"I don't know about you, but I'm inspired to keep fighting tonight," Perriello said.

 Northam had been essentially campaigning for years, making key contacts with influential power brokers like prominent African-American politicians and religious leaders, and building up a large cash advantage that let him outspend Perriello on TV advertising in the closing weeks of the race.